A fast, easy way to compost ALL of your food scraps.

 2. Empty out your refrigerator.
 Add in up to 2” of food scraps.

-Vegitables, fruits, grains, cooked or uncooked meat including bones, eggs and egg shells, cheese, coffee grounds, paper filters, tea leaves and bags, last week’s spaghetti, etc…
+Vegitables, fruits, grains, cooked or uncooked meat including bones, eggs and egg shells, cheese, coffee grounds, tea leaves and bags, last week’s spaghetti, etc…

 Do not put aluminum foil, wax paper, plastic plates, plastic silverware, etc… Only food waste should go in the bucket.